evan-a-w/el2/README.md

-A simple language that aims to blend OCaml and C.
+A simple (and incomplete) language that aims to blend OCaml and C.

 My original idea was for a C like language with a module system like OCaml, allowing for code reuse.
 I also enjoy the type system of OCaml, so evanlang2